 Top each chicken breast with a slice of prosciutto and a slice of mozzarella cheese.

 Surround the chicken with chunky vegetables that will cook in 20 - 25 minutes.
 I used zucchini and red onion to keep with my Italian flavour theme and added chopped Yukon gold potatoes.
 I tossed all the vegetables with olive oil, salt and pepper.

 Once baked, I added halved cherry tomatoes on the top of each cheesy chicken breast, and garnished the sheet pan dinner with fresh parsley, thyme, fennel and rosemary.

-Although it doesn’t show in the photo, just before serving I topped each chicken breast with a little balsamic drizzle.
-Prosciutto added lots of flavour to this sheet pan dinner, the melted mozzarella held everything together, and the chicken stayed moist and juicy.
+Although it doesn't show in the photo, just before serving I topped each chicken breast with a little balsamic drizzle.
+Prosciutto added lots of flavour to this sheet pan dinner.
+Melted mozzarella held everything together and the chicken stayed moist and juicy.

 Tips for making sheet pan dinners

 Choose cuts of meat and vegetables that will cook at the same time.

 For example, when I made Maple Walnut Crusted Sheet Pan Halibut I knew that fish would cook very quickly.
 I chose vegetables that would do the same, in this case, thin asparagus spears and thinly sliced sweet potatoes.